 This behavior occurs because Experience Builder relies on audience criteria to determine which variation to render.
 When no matching variation exists, the system fails to load the page content correctly.

-A default variation acts as a fallback when a user does not meet any audience criteria.
+Ensure that at least one page variation is set as the Default page.
+A default variation acts as a fallback when a user does not meet any audience criteria, preventing both the "Page not available" error and infinite loading.

-Verify Audience Assignments for all page variations.
+Step 2: Verify Audience Assignments

 Always create a default page variation for every page that uses audiences.
 This ensures a seamless user experience and prevents "Page not available" or infinite loading issues in both runtime and builder environments.